 1. Optimize Your Website Content

-The web page your ad leads to must be optimized for the keywords you use in that ad.
+The web page your ad leads to must be optimized for the keywords you're targeting with that ad.
 Google algorithms are aimed at determining the value of the content you offer.
 You can visit our blog for ideas on how to make your website content valuable to visitors.

-When a searcher types "buy flowers in LA" and clicks your ad, they should see a page that helps them choose and buy such flowers.
+When a searcher types "top telehealth companies for orthopedics" and clicks your ad, they should see a page that helps them identify why your product is a good fit for orthopedic doctors to use.
 This page should contain high-quality content and be optimized for both your SEO and paid search efforts.

 2. Do Your Keyword Research